yk-twww/pyda/README.md

 da.insert("rose", 12)
 da.search("rose")      #=> (12, -1)
 ```
-Returned value of *.search* is a tuple, whose first element is registerd index and second one is indicator whether a same prefix word is registerd in this *double array*.
-Indicator is 1(-1) means same prefix word is(is not) registored.
+Returned value of *.search* is a tuple, whose first element is registerd index or -1 if the word is not found and second one is indicator whether a same prefix word is registerd in this *double array*.
+Indicator 1(-1) means same prefix word is(is not) registored.

 ## Documentation